Joseph of Damascus

-Joseph of Damascus (May 15, 1793 – July 10, 1860), born Joseph George Haddad Firzli (جوزيف جورج حداد الفرزلي), was a Greek Orthodox priest and educator who was glorified as a saint in 1993.
+Joseph of Damascus (May 15, 1793 – July 10, 1860), born Joseph George Haddad Firzli (جوزيف جورج حداد الفرزلي), was an Orthodox priest and educator who was glorified as a saint in 1993.

 He is also known as "Father Joseph" in the Greek Orthodox Church of Antioch.

 Life

 Joseph was born in Beirut on May 15, 1793.
-He was the son of George MeHanna Haddad Firzli, a Lebanese craftsman of Antiochite Rūm descent.
+He was the son of George MeHanna Haddad Firzli, a Lebanese craftsman of Syrian descent.
 He was ordained a priest in 1817 for the Diocese of Damascus and served as director of the Patriarchal School in Damascus 1836–1860: under his leadership, the Patriarchal School became the leading Orthodox institution of higher learning in the Middle-East.
 He was martyred during the 1860 Damascus massacre when Druze and Muslim marauders led by Druze feudal lords destroyed part of the old city of Damascus and killed more than 11,000 Greek Orthodox and Melkite Greek Catholic Christians who had taken refuge in the churches and monasteries of Bab Tuma ("Saint Thomas’s Gate").